menu icon

 1 tablespoon canola oil, ½ cup white onion

-• Add the kimchi and cooked chicken and cook for 3 more minutes.
-Reserve.
+• Add the kimchi and cooked chicken and cook for 3 more minutes, stirring frequently.
+Remove from the pan and reserve.

 • Turn the heat down to medium-low.
-Place one tortilla in the pan and spread half of the cheese and kimchi mix on top.
+Place one tortilla in the pan and spread half of the cheese and kimchi/chicken mixture on top.

 • Place another tortilla on top.
 Press it down gently with a small lid or spatula and cook for 3-4 minutes on each side, until the cheese is fully melted and tortillas are golden-brown.